ton-community/ton-docs/docs/participate/wallets/contracts.md

-# Types of Wallet Contracts ton
+# Types of Wallet Contracts

 You have probably heard somewhere about different versions of wallets in TON Blockchain.
 But what do these versions really mean and how do they differ?